 Mobile hotspot data

 If you use your phone as a mobile hotspot.
 All carriers offer hotspots with LTE data speeds, but not all plans do.
-Also, keep in mind there are limits on just how much data you can use.
+Also, keep in mind there are limits on how much data you can use.
 Some plans like Verizon's "Go Unlimited" give you unlimited mobile hotspot streaming at 3G speeds.

-- Verizon - 10GB per month of mobile hotspot data
+- Verizon "Beyond Unlimited" -- 15GB per month of mobile hotspot LTE data

-- T-Mobile - 10GB per month of mobile hotspot data
+- T-Mobile One Plus -- 10GB per month of mobile hotspot LTE data

-- Sprint - 10GB per month of mobile hotspot data
+- Sprint Unlimited Freedom -- 10GB per month of mobile hotspot LTE data

-- AT&T Plus - 10GB per month of mobile hotspot data
+- AT&T Unlimited Plus Enhanced -- 15GB per month of mobile hotspot LTE data

-- AT&T Choice - no mobile hotspot data
+- AT&T Unlimited Choice Enhanced -- no mobile hotspot data

 The final word

-It is truly wonderful to have options from all four major US carriers.
+It is truly wonderful to have unlimited data options from all four major US carriers.
 This comparison of costs and features is just part of the bigger picture though.
 Keep in mind other factors that will hit your wallet: cost of phone, extended warranties, taxes, surcharges and activation fees -- the last three T-Mobile has folded into its pricing.
 It's also worth considering network coverage and the quality of that coverage, too.